 How to get the best from this recipe

-Even though this recipe is very easy to make, there are a few things you can take into consideration to bring it to the next level and differentiate the college student meal from a well-cooked meal (no offense to college students).
+Even though this tuna pasta recipe is very easy to make, there are a few things you can take into consideration to bring it to the next level and differentiate the college student meal from a well-cooked meal (no offense to college students).

 - Cook your pasta al dente.
 I know I say this every time but I don't say because it's a capital sin to overcook pasta in Italy, I say it because it makes a difference.
 This sauce has a very soft consistency so the pasta needs to have a bite (that's what al dente means) to well balance the softness.
 If you overcook the pasta, you might as well blend it all and eat it as a soup.